A common question asked by soon-to-be divorced clients is whether dating during divorce is ok. The answer is simple, but not easy.

 Over the years, our Alabama divorce attorneys have noticed how different our clients and their situations are.
 As a result, our lawyers have learned to treat every client individually and tailor their services to each individual.
 They’ve also learned the importance of respecting our clients’ thoughts, feelings, and needs regarding their divorces.
 You can expect your attorney to treat you with this kind of respect and consideration.

 Many of Us Have Had Experiences Like Yours

 Many team members have had experiences similar to your own, so we have a good idea of what you and the people you care about must be going through.
 This gives us some insight into your situation.
 This insight, along with our expertise, will help us help you with your divorce and all of the complicated matters around it.

 Contact Us to Learn More or Receive Legal Advice

 Dating during divorce is not a healthy choice for several important reasons.
 For the best interest of your legal case, children, and emotional well-being, we suggest moving on after divorce, when the details are all finalized.

-If you are considering divorce and need additional legal advice, contact Charlotte Christian Law by calling us at (256) 859-7277.
+If you are considering divorce and need additional legal advice, contact The Law Offices of Charlotte Christian and Associates by calling us at (256) 859-7277 or sending an online message today.
 We offer free case evaluations.
 We specialize in divorce, child support, child custody, alimony, and military divorce.